Carnival Dance Show on Tsiknopempti / Video

 Dance, music, and barbecues on Smoked Thursday in Heraklion

-Tsiknopemti is one of the busiest days for butchers in Greece, and in Greek households and traditional restaurants, there is great agitation in the preparation of favorite dishes of pork, lamb, beef, goat, or any other meat at choice.
-From the day of Tsiknopemti until the beginning of the longest and most austere fast of the year there are only 11 days left, so the Greeks like to celebrate this day in abundance and sometimes with culinary excesses.
+Tsiknopempti is one of the busiest days for butchers in Greece, and there is a palpable excitement in Greek households and traditional restaurants as preparations for favorite dishes—such as pork, lamb, beef, goat, and other meats—take place.
+With only 11 days remaining until the year’s longest and most austere fast begins, Greeks celebrate this day abundantly, often indulging in culinary excesses.

-In Crete also, clouds of smoke with enticing aromas rise over the courtyards of houses, streets, villages, and towns, accompanied by music and merriment.
-On the evening of Tsiknopemti, according to tradition, city dwellers and visiting tourists gather in the old center to enjoy performances offered by young professionals, amateur artists, and students of dance schools, with the support of local officials.
+In Crete, enticing aromas rise from clouds of smoke above courtyards, streets, villages, and towns, accompanied by music and merriment.
+On the evening of Tsiknopempti, city dwellers and visiting tourists gather in the old center to enjoy performances by young professionals, amateur artists, and dance school students, with the support of local officials.

-We happily share with you our nice video material from the Tsiknopemti party in Heraklion!
+We are excited to share our video footage from the Tsiknopempti party in Heraklion!

 No comments